 Wine and cheese along the River Seine with your best friend would never repeat.

-The men who followed and wanted to kiss and marry in European and South American streets.
+The men who followed in the European and South American streets.

 Exploring antique shops in London Camden town market, eating African chicken curry and rice, buying goat face necklaces, listening to local bands and singers, you had not noticed the fading light.

-The pitcher of margaritas that you, your brother, and sister in law gulped down before entering the theatre still gets you drunk.
+The pitcher of margaritas that you gulped down with your brother before entering the theatre still gets you drunk.

 Touring Amazons for four days when you just missed the Leopard and her baby who walked past by your hut at night.